arturadib/botio/README.md

 #### Writing bot scripts

 When Github sends a new notification, Botio automatically fires up the corresponding script.
-For example, `push` notifications will trigger `on_push.js`, whereas a PR comment containg a command like `/botio publish` will trigger `on_cmd_publish.js`.
+For example, `push` (post-receive) notifications will trigger `on_push.js`, whereas a PR comment containg a command like `/botio publish` will trigger `on_cmd_publish.js`.

 Bot.io uses [ShellJS](http://github.com/arturadib/shelljs) to enable portable shell-like scripting, so your scripts look like traditional Unix shell scripts but work verbatim on different platforms (like Windows).
 See the [bootstrap files](https://github.com/arturadib/botio/tree/master/bootstrap) for examples of usage.